 Ludisia discolour can look a bit ‘messy’ as it matures due to its lateral growth habit which is rhizomatic in nature.
 Fortunately, jewel orchids can be propagated easily by division but can also be propagated by seed too.

 To take a cutting, choose a stem where there are a cluster of leaves + chop a few centimetres below that point.
 Be sure to use a sterile blade to do this to risk causing any infection to the plant, or contamination from other plant care (+ always clean the blade after use!).
 In the photo below left you can see an example of a cutting.
 You can put in potting mix, water it in + the cutting will generally root successfully.
 If you have a way of increasing the humidity whilst the cutting is rooting (use a pebble tray perhaps, or a clear bag, or cloche) this can help speed the process up.
-I accidentally snapped a stem of my more mature Ludisia + popped it in a glass bottle with some water + sort of forgot about it.
+I accidentally snapped a stem of my more mature Ludisia + let it callus for a few days on a tray before popping it in a glass bottle with some water + sort of forgot about it.
 To my surprise it flowered whilst in the water too — it was still in sync with the mother plant!